quadvision/quadvision/README.md

-# quadvision
+# Quadvision

 This repository is related to the ruby gem "quadvision"

 Quadvision allows the creation of marketing campaigns and eshops for a main office to push marketing assets (online and offline) to its branches.

-Quadvision is constructed as a rails engine.
+Quadvision is built as a rails engine.

 To include it inside your project, just add the `gem "quadvision"` to your `Gemfile` and run `bundle`